 An All-Inclusive Experience

-Your stay at Kantishna Roadhouse is all-inclusive and includes accommodations, meals, snacks, guided activities, naturalist activities, the use of mountain bikes, fly fishing and gold panning gear.
+Your stay at Kantishna Roadhouse is all-inclusive and includes your flight to and from the lodge with Denali Air, accommodations, meals, snacks, guided activities, naturalist activities, the use of mountain or electric bikes, kayaks, paddle boards, fly fishing, and gold panning gear.
 Breakfast, lunch, dinner, and snacks are all provided daily, and during major meals you sit in the cozy dining rooms with other happy travelers from around the globe.
 Access to the Roadhouse is fly-in only.

 Step into Denali’s Golden History

-Owned and operated by Doyon Native Corporation, Kantishna Roadhouse features cabins with 32 individual guest rooms and offers a cozy log cabin feel blended with a historic glimpse into a goldmining past.
+Owned and operated by Doyon Native Corporation, Kantishna Roadhouse features comfortable log cabin accommodations with private bathrooms blended with a historic glimpse into a goldmining past.
 Kantishna was established in the early 1900s, and it once accommodated a rush of hopeful gold miners seeking their fortunes.
 Right by the main lodge you can still peek at the original recorder’s cabin, where prospectors registered their claims more than a century ago.
 Standing a short distance away, you can also take a look at the original Roadhouse building, which at times served as a private residence, community center, post office, and inn.
 Its walls have heard many a tale shared over a cup of hot coffee and a hearty meal.

 Go for guided hikes, fly-fish in Moose Creek, mountain bike along the old mining roads, and pan for gold.